firefly2442/phpdhcpd/readme.txt

 to where you want it in your "www" directory in apache.

 Edit the "config.php" file and follow the directions.

+If set it to do MAC address lookups, I would recommend also enabling the cache file.
+Make sure your webserver has write access for the nmap-mac-prefixes_cache file.

 Now just navigate to your website and that directory.
 It should come up and display the information.